Hammerbeam roof: Examples

 Possibly the earliest hammer-beamed building still standing in England, built in about 1310 and located in Winchester Cathedral Close, is the Pilgrims' Hall, now part of The Pilgrims' School.
+The lantern of Ely Cathedral (begun 1334) was also an early building to use hammer-beams, though in this case they are arranged around an octagon and concealed by timber vaulting.
+The carpenter was William Hurley.

 The roof of Westminster Hall, which underwent renovation from 1395 to 1399, is a fine example of a hammerbeam roof.
 The span of Westminster Hall is 20.8 metres (68 ft.
 4 in.), and the opening between the ends of the hammer beams 7.77 metres (25 ft.
 6 in).
 The height from the paving of the hall to the hammerbeam is 12.19 m (40 ft.), and to the underside of the collar beam 19.35 metres (63 ft.
 6 in.), so that an additional height in the centre of 7.16 m (23 ft.
 6 in.) has been gained.
 In order to give greater strength to the framing, a large arched piece of timber is carried across the hall, rising from the bottom of the wall piece to the centre of the collar beam, the latter also supported by curved braces rising from the end of the hammerbeam.

 Other important examples of hammerbeam roofs exist over the halls of Hampton Court and Eltham palaces, and Burghley House near Stamford.
 There are also numerous examples of smaller dimensions in churches throughout England, particularly in the eastern counties.
 The ends of the hammerbeams are usually decorated with winged angels holding shields; the curved braces and beams are richly moulded, and the spandrels in the larger examples filled in with tracery, as can be seen in Westminster Hall.
 Sometimes, but rarely, the collar beam is similarly treated, or cut through and supported by additional curved braces, as in the hall of the Middle Temple, London.
+There are also secular examples over the Parliament Hall in Edinburgh, the Great Hall in Edinburgh Castle, the Great Hall of Athelhampton House, Dorchester, Dorset and the Great Hall of Darnaway Castle in Moray.